kavia-common/network-management-5556-5684/BackendAPIService/README.md

 # MONGODB_OPTIONS=
 ```

+Migration note:
+- Previous default database name was `network_devices`.
+Existing data will remain there.
+- Switching the default to `network` means you may see empty data unless you migrate documents from `network_devices` to `network`.
+- You can continue to use the old database by setting `MONGODB_DB_NAME=network_devices`, or include `/network_devices` in your MONGODB_URI.

 Important:
 - If FRONTEND_ORIGIN_ALLOWLIST is already set in your environment, append `http://vscode-internal-34539-beta.beta01.cloud.kavia.ai:3000` and `https://vscode-internal-26250-beta.beta01.cloud.kavia.ai:3000` to the comma-separated list instead of replacing existing entries.
 - After changing environment variables, you MUST restart the backend service (stop and start your preview) so the new CORS settings take effect.
 Flask does not automatically reload environment variable changes.